Kshitijkc/Computer-Vision-Nanodegree-Poject/README.md

 Part 3 : Putting parts 1 and 2 together to identify facial keypoints on any image!

 Step 8: Build a Robust Facial Keypoints Detector (Complete the CV Pipeline)

+This project is submitted on 27 April, 2018.